SanGreel/telegram-data-collection/CONTRIBUTING.md

 1. Ensure the test suite passes.
 1. Make sure your code lints.
 1. If your code has substantial changes, update the [README.md](/README.md) and [CONTRIBUTING.md](/CONTRIBUTING.md) with details of changes to the interface.
+1. Run the tests and ensure they pass.
 1. Submit a pull request with a clear description of your changes.

 <!-- markdownlint-disable-next-line MD026 -->